yejilee/aseQTL/README.md

 ### 1 : Input file
-Expression data : sorted BAM format, separated by each individual.
-We assumed that these files have been through comprehensive quality control steps.
+#### Expression data : sorted BAM format, separated by each individual.
+We assume that these files have been through comprehensive quality control steps.
-Genotype data : VCF format with phasing information
+#### Genotype data : VCF format with phasing information.
+Like expression data, We also assume that these files have been passed quality controls.

 ### 2 : Generating files having the list of heterozygous SNPs for each individual
 We use a R program provided by asSeq (http://www.bios.unc.edu/~weisun/software/asSeq.htm) to specify haplotype-specific reads, which requires specific-format of list of heterozygous SNPs for each chromosome of each individual.